marb61a/Course-Notes/Misc/SEO/Social Media Strategist.md

 <p align=center>Course 04 - Setting Goals and Selecting Platforms <br/>

 Each organisation has a unique culture
 Customer centric cultures have tended to be more successful on Social Media traditionally

 Cultures that make adopting Social Media highly effective
   - Get buy-in and support from business leaders
   - Understand that successful social media engagement requires long-term planning
   - Create cost models and scale social media ambitions accordingly
   - Recognize the different skills and experience of its employees and leverage those strengths for social media
   - Identify a goal behind each social media initiative and set a direction

-Cultures that make adopting social media extremely challengin
+Cultures that make adopting social media extremely challenging
   - Have leadership that is not supportive, expect short-term or immediate results and are sensitive to costs
   - Are resistant to technology

 There are usually 5 barriers to
 - Resistance to change.
   - Many organisations are resistant to change
     - The response of the Social Media Strategist should be
     - Challenge them to adapt
     - Frame social media as an essential business practice
     - Refusing to participate means not following what is happening and not having a voice to respond to anything said.
 - The bottom line is that not taking part will in all likelyhood mean losing customers

  - Sensitivity to costs